 1.What does Genesis state about the Flood?

-A quick read of chapters 6 to 9 reveals a detailed narrative including the names the people involved, their relationships, morality and judgements involved, and is filled with specific dates, facts and figures.
+Genesis chapters 6 to 9 reveal a detailed narrative including the names the people involved, their relationships, morality and judgements involved, and is filled with specific dates, facts and figures.
 It is definitely written as a plain historical narrative that has no resemblance to a mythical tale with vague statements such as “once upon a time.”
 Whilst it is certainly an epic story, there is nothing fanciful or symbolic about it.
 If you have never read the whole story, we suggest you read Genesis chapters 6 to 9 straight through now.

 Anyone who thinks the Bible translators have not interpreted the original Hebrew correctly should take note of what a leading Hebrew scholar wrote: